Workplace COVID vaccine requirement stalls amid union opposition - Santa Barbara News-Press

 “Our priority during this pandemic has been to make sure all Californians are as safe as possible by following the data and science around public health — which is why California continues to have some of the lowest COVID case rates, deaths and injuries per capita,” the bill’s author Assemblymember Buffy Wicks, D-Oakland, said in a statement Tuesday.
 “We introduced AB 1993 because of the high volume of workers, employers and public health experts who expressed the need for vaccine requirements, yet felt unable to make these changes on their own.”

-Ms. Wicks introduced Assembly Bill 1993 in February to slow the spread of COVID-19 in the workplace.
-The bill would have mandated that, on January 1, 2023, employers would need to confirm that all employees and contractors are fully vaccinated or obtained an exemption.
+Assemblymember Wicks introduced Assembly Bill 1993 in February to slow the spread of COVID-19 in the workplace.
+The bill would have mandated that, on Jan.
+1, 2023, employers would need to confirm that all employees and contractors are fully vaccinated or obtained an exemption.
 If businesses violated the requirement, they could face penalties of an “unspecified amount,” the bill stated.